Even better than the real thing? Meet the virtual influencers taking over your feeds

 The company already has a business plan marked out for the character, which will include marketing partnerships as well as more conventional income from Liam’s music career.
 Miyaji explains: “If there is a perfect brand that matches Liam then he will definitely think about collaborating.
 However, we are not thinking of monetizing mainly from brand sponsorships.”

-The ‘personality’ behind the influencer is built upon this data-derived foundation by scriptwriters who dream up entire backstories and fictional upbringings to provide motivation for the character’s actions.
-Then Neville-Spencer’s team uses natural language processing tools – software that can simulate written human language – to generate the virtual influencer’s responses to followers or the captions they leave on their Instagram posts.
+The ‘personality’ behind the influencer is built by scriptwriters who dream up entire backstories and fictional upbringings to provide motivation for the character’s actions.
+Then, Neville-Spencer’s team uses natural language processing tools – software that can simulate written human language – to generate the virtual influencer’s responses to followers or the captions they leave on their Instagram posts.
 Meanwhile, each image is painstakingly rendered and inserted into existing photographs, so that the character in question can appear where they’re needed.

 Soul Machines claims to have created the world’s first ‘autonomously animated’ digital influencers – that is, a character animated in real-time.
 While Yumi was built as a customer assistant and skincare model for SK-II, Soul Machines has also produced similar characters (Cross refers to them as “digital heroes”) for Royal Bank of Scotland and Bahrain’s Bank ABC, employed to field basic customer enquiries.
 Cross says these are companies that “want to be the first in their industries to innovate and that are willing to take a chance, be different and stand out”.